-The BMFS program is housed in the Boston University School of Medicine and the master’s degree awarded is an MS in Biomedical Forensic Sciences from the Boston University School of Medicine.
-Therefore, our students take courses and perform research which utilizes the BUSM facilities and laboratories.
+The BMFS program is housed in the Boston University School of Medicine, and the master’s degree awarded is an MS in Biomedical Forensic Sciences from the Boston University School of Medicine.
+Therefore, our students primarily take courses and perform research in BUSM facilities and laboratories.

-Our criminal law classes (Criminal Law I and II) are taught at the Boston University School of Law by law professors and practicing attorneys.
+Our criminal law classes (Criminal Law I and II) are taught by practicing attorneys.
 This allows our students to get a real sense of expert testimony while receiving advice and expertise from the attorneys who regularly practice direct and cross examination.

 All students actively engage in independent research.
 Experience gained through this endeavor has allowed our students not only to present at conferences and publish in journals, but also to develop expertise in a field of study not accessible through courses alone.

-These requirements, experiences, and in-depth laboratory practice are what allow us to offer high quality, graduate-level, research-grade, forensic science education to the MS students at BUSM.
+These requirements, experiences, and in-depth laboratory practice are what allow us to offer high-quality, graduate-level, research-grade, forensic science education to MS students at BUSM.

-- Molecular Biology of Forensic DNA Analysis (FS 720, 3 credits)
+- Molecular Biology of Forensic DNA Analysis (FS 720, 3 cr)

-- Directed Studies in Biomedical Forensic Sciences (FS 870, 2 credits)
+- Directed Research and Professionalism in Biomedical Forensic Sciences (FS 870, 2 cr)

 Forensic Laboratory Courses

-Each student is required to complete 4 credits of laboratory.
+Each student is required to complete 4 credits of laboratory coursework.
 The BMFS program offers the following laboratory courses throughout the year.

-- Advanced Topics in Forensic Chemistry (FS 803, 2 credits)
+- Advanced Topics in Forensic Chemistry (FS 803, 2 cr)

-- Internship in Biomedical Forensic Sciences (FS 871, 2 credits)
+- Internship in Biomedical Forensic Sciences (FS 871, 2 cr)